JoSe1411/DocSage/README.md

 # PDF Q&A Bot

-A powerful AI-powered PDF question-answering application built with Streamlit, OpenAI, and FAISS.
+A powerful AI-powered PDF question-answering application built with Streamlit, Gemini, and FAISS.
 Upload PDF documents and ask questions to get intelligent answers based on the document content.

 ## Features